dimaportenko/react-native-animated-chart-tutorial/docs/tutorial.md

 ```
 <img src='./segment@2x.png' style="width:375px;" />

-First of all we calculate `circumference`.
-And if we want circle segment length of 25% then rest 75% suppose to be `strokeDashoffset` like `circumference * (1 - 0.25)`.
+First of all, we calculate the `circumference`.
+And if we want a circle segment length of 25% then the rest 75% suppose to be `strokeDashoffset` like `circumference * (1 - 0.25)`.

 Now we can loop over our data and draw all the chart segments.